 - Add break times in your schedules: It’s equally important to include break times (for lunch, coffee breaks, snacks, power nap, walk) in your schedule.
 This will help you get recharged and work more efficiently.

-- Make best use of technology and productivity apps: Ensure that you have a fast and reliable internet connection so that you can use cloud based remote working apps effectively.
+- Make best use of technology and productivity apps: Clear communication is an integral part of any effective remote working strategy.
+Ensure that you have a fast and reliable internet connection so that you can use cloud based remote working apps effectively.
 For team communications, you can use Skype, Zoom, Google Hangouts, Slack, Microsoft Teams etc. Use Trello, Asana, Basecamp, Dropbox, MS OneDrive etc for project collaboration along with other business productivity that your company uses internally to enhance productivity.

 - Manage your working hours: Remote working gives you flexibility but at the same time ensure that you don’t work excessive overtime which can impact your next day schedule, unless it’s critical.